 5. Telepsychiatry aids in the shift to value-based care

 The healthcare industry is increasingly leaning towards value-based care — most notably, population health.
 This shift means the traditional fee-for-service model is slowly disappearing, thereby motivating healthcare organizations to remove silos and take a more holistic approach to patient care.

 It can be challenging to understand all the different aspects of population health, let alone develop cost-effective strategies to implement it.
 That’s why it’s crucial to partner with vendors that can help your organization achieve sustainable population-health success.

-For example, you can partner with a technology-agnostic provider like Iris Telehealth, which saves you from having to invest in a special software platform, electronic medical record (EMR), or equipment.
-By partnering with a technology-agnostic vendor, qualified psychiatrists and psychiatric nurse practitioners will utilize your organization’s existing EMR and equipment.
+For example, partnering with a technology-neutral provider like Iris Telehealth saves you from having to invest in a special software platform, electronic medical record (EMR), or equipment.
+By partnering with a technology-neutral vendor, qualified psychiatrists and psychiatric nurse practitioners will utilize your organization’s existing EMR and equipment.

 That means an easier transition to a long-term telepsychiatry program, cost savings, more satisfied staff, and most importantly, better mental and population health outcomes.

 Telepsychiatry has become the new normal and will continue to impact the telehealth behavioral health space in big ways.
 Whether it’s opening up access to quality care or helping EDs meet high patient demand, there’s no doubt that telepsychiatry has created a brighter future for behavioral health care.

 People are leaning on telehealth as a tool to help them meet their mental health needs and the data speaks for itself: